-HUD will evaluate administrative capacity by considering how applicants (or if they are not an IHBG recipient, their IHBG formula recipient) have spent or invested IHBG formula funds.
+HUD will evaluate administrative capacity by considering how applicants (or for the IHBG formula program, if they are not an IHBG recipient, their IHBG formula recipient) have spent or invested IHBG formula funds.
 In awarding points, HUD will take into account the amount of unexpended IHBG formula funds remaining in LOCCS and its plans for spending undisbursed IHBG funds, or if approved for investments, the status of the invested funds and the applicant's plans to use these funds for affordable housing activities.

 HUD will evaluate administrative capacity under this Subfactor using the categories below.
-In assessing an applicant's undisbursed funds, HUD will neither consider IHBG formula funds awarded in FY 2020 nor the IHBG funds awarded under the Coronavirus Aid, Relief, and Economic Security (CARES) Act since Indian tribes and TDHEs would have recently been awarded this funding.
+In assessing an applicant's undisbursed funds, HUD will not consider IHBG formula funds awarded in FY 2021, the IHBG funds awarded under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, or the IHBG funds awarded under the American Rescue Plan (ARP) Act.